Km0d3/Steam-Download-Shutdown/README.md

 # The Problem.
 If you are like me you do not like to leave your computer on and running overnight, I try the make sure that it is off to make sure that it stays healthy and running well for as long as possible.
 I also enjoy playing games and prefer to install games overnight while I sleep so I do not have to worry about waiting on them.
-This problem helps to give you the best of both worlds.
-Just run this program, start your downloads and let the program do the rest.
+This program helps to give you the best of both worlds.
+Just run this program, start your downloads and when they are complete the program will tuck your computer into bed and shut it down.

 # Features
 - Automatic Finding of the Steam Process.